Faculty & Staff

 Dr. Hernandez Dimmler coordinates community-based mental health outreach services and evaluation at the Child Trauma Research Program.
 Born and raised in New York City, she received her B.A. from Columbia College of Columbia University in New York where she majored in psychology and the biological sciences.
 She moved to the San Francisco Bay Area to complete her Ph.D. from the University of California, Berkeley in clinical science and community psychology.
 Her graduate training was funded by the National Science Foundation Graduate Research Fellowship, Chancellor's Opportunity Fellowship, Spencer Foundation Dissertation Fellowship and a UC Dissertation-year Fellowship.
 Her dissertation was titled "Parent Expectations, Knowledge of Student Performance, and School Involvement: Links to the Achievement of African American and Latino Children."
 Her predoctoral internship training was at the APA accredited Clinical Psychology Training Program in Public Service and Minority Mental Health at the University of California, San Francisco.
 She completed a postdoctoral fellowship with the Community Academic Research Training Alliance at the University of California, San Francisco.
 During both her pre- and post-doctoral fellowships, she received clinical training in child-parent psychotherapy at the Child Trauma Research Program.
 Her research to date has focused on parenting qualities in relation to children's academic and social competencies, such as parenting factors that predict to achievement and cognitive gains in underserved, ethnic minority students from low-performing elementary schools.
 As a bi-cultural, bi-lingual Cuban-American from New York City, she is particularly invested in promoting urban children's socio-emotional and academic development through community and school-based preventions and interventions for low-income families.

 Dr. Compton is the Director of Training at the Child Trauma Research Program where she has worked since the program's inception in 1996.
-She teaches the assessment seminar and supervises trainees and also carries a caseload.
-Dr. Compton also provides psychological services to women and children at the Family Justice Center in Oakland, CA and has a private practice in the East Bay.
-Dr. Compton is on the board of Global Family Village, an initiative that establishes community based, family centered care for orphaned, abandoned and displaced children in Nepal.
-Previously, Dr. Compton was the Director of Research at the Whole Child Initiative, a project launched by Dr. Jane Goodall and Dr. Marion Wright Edelman with the mission of identifying and supporting model grassroots projects for women and children around the world.
+She co-teaches the advanced assessment seminar, supervises trainees, carries a caseload as well as takes referrals for the program.
+Dr. Compton also provides psychological services to women and children at the Family Justice Center in Oakland, CA. Previously, Dr. Compton was the Director of Research at the Whole Child Initiative, a project launched by Dr. Jane Goodall and Dr. Marion Wright Edelman with the mission of identifying and supporting model grassroots projects for women and children around the world.
 She has also been on the faculty at the University of California, Berkeley, worked as a Child Development Specialist at the UCSF Infant Parent Program, a Domestic Violence Specialist for the Alameda County Superior Court and District Attorney's Office, and developed a center for pregnant and parenting Puerto Rican teenagers and their children in Massachusetts.
-Dr. Compton coauthored Losing a Parent to Death in the Early Years: Guidelines for the Treatment of Traumatic Bereavement in Infancy and Childhood was the author of African American Children who have Experienced Homelessness: Risk, Vulnerability and Resilience and coauthored a book on teenage pregnancy for the National Education Association.
+Dr. Compton coauthored Losing a Parent to Death in the Early Years: Guidelines for the Treatment of Traumatic Bereavement in Infancy and Childhood, was the author of African American Children who have Experienced Homelessness: Risk, Vulnerability and Resilience, and coauthored a book on teenage pregnancy for the National Education Association.
 Dr. Compton's experience and expertise are in the areas of attachment, trauma, and loss.

 Ann Chu, Ph.D., joins the Dissemination Team at the Child Trauma Research Program as part of the Early Trauma Treatment Network (ETTN), within the National Child Traumatic Stress Network (NCTSN).
 As part of the Dissemination Team, she collaborates with CPP Trainers to create tools that enhance the dissemination of CPP to wider populations and systems (e.g., military families, child welfare, pediatrics).